REA, Triple-Entry Accounting and Blockchain: Converging Paths to Shared Ledger Systems

 73 Pages Posted: 11 Jun 2020 Last revised: 18 Jan 2022

 Date Written: May 15, 2020

-In recent years, the concept of shared ledger systems offering a single source of truth has begun to put traditional bookkeeping into question.
-Improving upon the long-standing double-entry systems, solutions such as the Resource-Event-Agent (REA) accounting and triple-entry accounting (TEA) and blockchain have been advanced.
+The concept of shared ledger systems offering a single source of truth has repeatedly called traditional bookkeeping into question.
+Improving upon the long-standing double-entry systems, solutions such as the Resource-Event-Agent (REA) accounting framework, triple-entry accounting (TEA) and blockchain have been advanced.
 However, to date, the historical development of shared ledger systems remains murky.
 This paper conducts a genealogical analysis of shared ledger systems, in particular tracing the development of REA, TEA and blockchain.
 We show how the REA framework had a distinct influence over independent streams of research in the field of TEA, and how this interaction may be traced to the present incarnation of shared ledger systems in blockchain.
-In doing so, we duly acknowledge the influence of each individual contributing to this development, correct common misconceptions and map out how the paths of REA, TEA and blockchain converge in the realm of shared ledger systems.
+In doing so, we duly acknowledge the influence of each individual contributing to this development, correct common misconceptions and map out how the paths of REA, TEA and blockchain overlap in the realm of shared ledger systems.

-Keywords: Triple-Entry Accounting, REA Model, Single Source of Truth, Blockchain, Distributed Ledger Technology
+Keywords: Triple-Entry Accounting, REA Accounting Model, Single Source of Truth, Blockchain, Distributed Ledger Technology

 Suggested Citation: Suggested Citation